January 31, 2019

 Image: The devil takes the hindmost.
 An illustration from Joseph Glanvill’s Saducismus Triumphatus

-Bruce Barclay is an experienced facilities professional, who most recently worked for Dell Technologies.
-In addition to running his own businesses in property development and telecoms, he is an experienced international speaker and author of the BIFM’s Good Practice Guide to Managing FM Teams Across Borders.
+Bruce Barclay is a facilities professional and experienced international speaker as well as author of the BIFM’s Good Practice Guide to Managing FM Teams Across Borders.
 He is a member of the International Facility Management Association (IFMA), CoreNet Global, the British Institute of Facilities Management (BIFM), and past member of the Building Owners and Managers Association (BOMA) and Chartered Institution of Building Services Engineers (CIBSE).
 He can be contacted here.